TheGLander/NotCC/nccsSpec.md

 #### Section packing

-"PSLN" sections are packed via the same packing algorithm as C2M.
+"PSLN" and "PMSC" sections are packed via the same packing algorithm as C2M.

 ### SLN Section